apache/cxf/distribution/src/main/release/samples/jax_rs/basic_https/README.txt

 But please note that it is not adviseable to store sensitive data such as passwords stored in a clear text configuration file, unless the file is sufficiently protected by OS level permissions.
-The KeyStores may be configured programatically so using user interaction may be employed to keep passwords from being stored in configuration files.
+The KeyStores may be configured programmatically so using user interaction may be employed to keep passwords from being stored in configuration files.
 The approach taken here is for demonstration reasons only.